Azure/AppService/_posts/2020-08-10-securing-data-plane-access.md

 toc_sticky: true
 ---

-App Service provides ports for FTP and WebDeploy clients to connect using the publish profile.
+App Service provides access for FTP and WebDeploy clients to connect using the basic auth credentials found in the site's [publish profile](https://docs.microsoft.com/visualstudio/deployment/tutorial-import-publish-settings-azure?view=vs-2019).
 These APIs are great for browsing your site's file system, uploading drivers and utilities, and deploying with MsBuild.
-However, enterprises often need to meet security requirements and would rather disable access . <\Add line about enterprises want to use AAD-backed APIs>.
+However, enterprises often need to meet security requirements and would rather disable this basic auth access, so that employees can only access the organization's App Services through API's that are backed by Azure Active Directory (AAD).

-This article shows how to disable access using the publish profile credentials, and how to monitor any attempted or successful logins.
-You can also use Azure Policy to ensure any new sites have publish profile authentication disabled.
-Lastly, the API to disable or enable publiosh profile access is backed by RBAC, so only the users or roles you specify will be able to re-enable access.
-After completing this guide, developers will only be able to access your site via AAD-backed entrypoints.
+This article shows how to disable basic authorization, and how to monitor any attempted or successful logins.
+You can also use Azure Policy to ensure any new sites have basic authentication disabled.
+Also, the API to disable or enable basic auth is backed by AAD and RBAC, so you can narrow which users or roles are able to re-enable basic auth.

 ## Disabling Access